 Lastly, we’ve found many tourism boards aim to work with North Americans, whether that be Canadians or US citizens.
 It’s typically a key market for advertising when we’re talking about tourism.

-Since we are Americans living in Canada we kinda check off both boxes and have been able to work with more US and Canadian companies that we were able to when we were nomadic.
+Since we are Americans living in Canada we kinda check off both boxes and have been able to work with more US companies than we were able to when we were nomadic.
+We’re not technically residents and it’s really just a holiday home, but it works for our nomadic life to have another base.

 Norway in the Winter